 Over the next decade, Baby Boomers will place an increasingly heavy burden on the healthcare system as they age and develop chronic conditions.
 The demand for healthcare workers is rapidly increasing while a significant portion of today’s workforce consists of boomers nearing retirement.
-How do we attract, educate and license the types of workers Minnesota employers predict they’ll need by 2025?
+How do we attract and educate the types of workers Minnesota employers predict they’ll need by 2025?

 As the largest educator of nurses and allied medical professionals in the state, Minnesota State has an intense interest in furthering the work being done by HealthForce Minnesota.

-An Executive Alliance, composed of Minnesota State presidents, plays a vital role in ensuring that HealthForce Minnesota is meeting the current and long-term needs of students and their prospective employers.
+An Executive Alliance, composed of Minnesota State presidents and healthcare employers and associations, plays a vital role in ensuring that HealthForce Minnesota is meeting the current and long-term needs of students and their prospective employers.
 The Executive Alliance meets twice each year to be updated and provide feedback on current and pending HealthForce Minnesota initiatives and to explore opportunities for collaboration.

 To closely collaborate and innovate with key stakeholders to develop Minnesota's current and future healthcare workers.

 Minnesota's full range of healthcare needs are well-served by the nation's best healthcare workforce: dedicated, diverse, compassionate, and highly qualified.

 Almost everything we do is in partnership with another organization.
 Healthcare employers provide us with guidance, alert us to challenges, and assist us with implementing solutions.